evrenvarol/outlook-taskboard/README.md

 5. Columns are no-longer drag and drop.
 Tasks move from column to column with the Outlook task status.
 5.a.
 Must add and use a category of !Next to move a task to the appropriate column.
 ----- End -----

+The original Readme file of Evren Varol with all instructions:

 It uses the main "Tasks" folder as *Back Log* and utilizes 5 individual subfolders (InProgress, Next, Focus, Waiting and Completed) as each task lane for personal kanban workflow.